Great Bones: a short story

-My short story “Great Bones” is a ghost story that pits the strength of the love of a young couple against the terrifying lies of a ghost who has dark truths to hide.
+“Great Bones” is a ghost story that pits the strength of the love of a young couple, Hud and Ginni, against the terrifying lies of a ghost who has dark truths to hide.

-The story is set in an unconventional haunted house—a little, rehabbed, 90-year-old, craftsman bungalow in inner-city Detroit, described by the Realtor as having “great bones.”
+The story is set in an unconventional haunted house—a little, rehabbed, century-old, craftsman bungalow in inner-city Detroit, described by the Realtor as having “great bones.”

-The only person who might know what is going on inside is an elderly woman across the street, but she might have her own dark truths to hide.
+The only person who might know what is going on inside is Annie, an elderly woman across the street, but she might have her own dark truths to hide.
+As Hud and Ginni brace against the haunting, they turn to Annie for answers that might shock.

 Excerpt: